craftserverbot/craftserver.net/src/pages/policies/terms-of-service.md

 layout: /src/layouts/Markdown.astro
 ---

 Hello!
 Thank you for using CraftServer and taking the time to read these Terms of Service (the "Terms").
 This document describes the conditions that govern your use of CraftServer websites, services, Discord bots, and other products (the "Services").
 These Terms are an agreement between you and the developers of CraftServer ("we"/"us").
-Feel free to email us with any questions you have at <bot@craftserver.net>.
+Feel free to inquire @doinkythederp on Discord or join our support server linked in the header if you have any questions!

 By using the Services or adding them to your Discord guild, these Terms will automatically apply to you, so make sure you read them carefully.